mrl-hsl/Soccer-Robot-Playground/README.md

     ```\
 They are totaly exist in Config.hpp and declaring inside every headers.

 # Program Headers
+  - Config.hpp\
+    - It includes all libraries & workspaces & all of global variables that be used in other headers.

 # How To Run
 # Developers